neurogenetics/LRRK2_conditional_v3/README.md

 # case-control = 1530 x 10 = 15300
 nrow(PD3) #1530
 #remember that keep5 is the controls >= 60 yrs
+#set a random seed so you choose the same controls if re-run
-PD3_controls <- sample_n(keep5, 15300)
+set.seed(76418) #(note to self this has been changed) PD3_controls <- sample_n(keep5, 15300)
 #use the rest of the controls for the Proxy GWAS
 Proxy3_controls <- anti_join(keep5,PD3_controls, by = c('FID'))